eduardohet/resulteR/README.md

 # Cheatsheet to produce the following neatly formatted result:
 # Depending on the type of data in your analysis, you may have to report your results differently.
 For example, the analysis of anorexia treatment has two independent variables: treatment (Treat) and weight of patient before study period (Prewt).
 While this is actually an analysis called Ancova, some may want to represent its results by F and P-values for the two variables instead of betas from regressions.
 Therefore, one may say that there is an effect of both treatment (`r aov.treat`) and weight of patient before study period (`r aov.prewt`).
 ```
 Depending on the type of data in your analysis, you may have to report your results differently.
 For example, the analysis of anorexia treatment has two independent variables: treatment (Treat) and weight of patient before study period (Prewt).
-While this is actually an analysis called Ancova, some may want to represent its results by F and P-values for the two variables instead of $\beta$s from regressions.
-Therefore, one may say that there is an effect of both treatment (F ~2,~ ~68~ = 9.436; P < 0.001) and weight of patient before study period (F ~1,~ ~68~ = 7.266; P = 0.009).
+While this is actually an analysis called Ancova, some may want to represent its results by F and P-values for the two variables instead of &beta;s from regressions.
+Therefore, one may say that there is an effect of both treatment (F <sub>2, 68</sub> = 9.436; P < 0.001) and weight of patient before study period (F <sub>1, 68</sub> = 7.266; P = 0.009).

 ### Correlations